luispengler/me/content/blog/practice-understanding-gans.md

 #### Short explanation
 Next, we will build a training loop for our GAN.

-The following command only the `X_train` dataset from MNIST dataset.
-You can see all the 60k images in the format of 28x28 are there.
+The following command only gives us the `X_train` dataset from MNIST dataset.
+You can see that all the 60k images in the format of 28x28 are there.
 ```python {linenos=true}
 (X_train, _), (_, _) = mnist.load_data()
 X_train.shape